stevechanvii/BurgerApp/README.md

 # Burger App

 Customize your own burger and ordered!
-This burger App allows you create your Burger, which will be saved in Firebase.
-The project created by React framework.
+This burger App allows you register and create your own Burger.
+This single page application is created by React framework, and Redux is introduced to mange the significant states, Firebase and Authentication are used to save orders and identify users.

 ![Screenshot](/src/assets/burger_app_1.png)